noidexe/Enjin-Coin-Documentation/docs/managing-tokens.md

 ```

 ## Transfer Whitelisting
-If you've created a bound token, or a token with transfer fees, and you don't wish for these settings to apply in every circumstance, you can use transfer whitelisting to allow specific users to send tokens to specific addresses.
+If you've created a bound token or a token with transfer fees, and you don't wish for these settings to apply in every circumstance, you can use transfer whitelisting to allow specific users to send tokens to specific addresses.

 Place the address in question into the following account field: